hfleitas/bigtuna/README.md

 ## 2. Eventstream ⚡
 ![Eventstream1.png](Eventstream1.png "Eventstream1")
-### Considerations
+### Production Considerations
-- Increase throughput when necessary.
+- Increase the eventstream throughput if necessary.
 [Learn more](https://learn.microsoft.com/fabric/real-time-intelligence/event-streams/configure-settings#event-throughput-setting)
-- Create multiple Eventstreams with subset groups of tables or per single table depending on evenviroment needs.
+- Create multiple Eventstreams with a subset or groups of tables (ie. 10:1), or create a single Eventstream per table depending on your evenviroment needs (1:1).
-- Additional Eventstreams or transformations up-stream such as Manage Fields, Filter and Stream Processing may incur additional CUs.
+- Additional Eventstreams or transformations done up-stream such as Manage Fields, Filter and Stream Processing may incur additional CUs but allow the ability to take action over the data  in the stream by using Fabric Data Activator (Reflex).
 - Screenshot above uses
   - Source: 2 tables of different schemas and volumes.
 One with a Clustered Primary Key and the other table is a heap without any indexes.
   - Destination: Direct Ingestion to Eventhouse, which means Eventhouse uses pull method from Eventstream via table batching policy config.